 - Manual — the irrigator approaches the riser and manually opens or shuts the riser using a handle attached to a screw.

-- 12 volt - a motor is attached (permanent) to the screw mechanism.
-The irrigator carries a battery and attaches leads to the motor and this is used to open and close the riser.
+- 12 volt — a motor is attached (permanent) to the screw mechanism.
+The irrigator carries a battery and attaches leads to the motor.
+This is used to open and close the riser.

 - Timers — can be attached to the 12 volt openers to close and open risers at a predetermined set time.

-- Permanent batteries and solar panel - can be attached to each riser and a button pushed to open and close the riser.
+- Permanent batteries and solar panel — can be attached to each riser, a button is pushed to open and close the riser.